Ravbug/QReaper/README.md

 # QReaper
+*Note: Discord has partially addressed the issue by adding a warning in the mobile app when you scan a QR code.*

 Recently, Discord added the ability to scan a QR code with their mobile app to log in.
 It's convenient, but it has a massive flaw.
 Attackers have been gaining access to other people's accounts simply by